-In 2018, Sameena Begum and other Muslim women filed PILs in the Supreme Court challenging certain Muslim marriage laws, such as polygamy and nikah halala.
-They are contending that these laws violate Muslim women’s rights to equality, non-discrimination and dignity under Articles 14, 15 and 21 of the Constitution.
+In 2018, Sameena Begum and other Muslim women initiated a Public Interest Litigation (PIL) in the Supreme Court challenging certain Muslim marriage practices and laws, such as polygamy and nikah halala.
+They are contending that these practices and laws violate Muslim women’s rights to equality, non-discrimination and dignity under Articles 14, 15 and 21 of the Constitution.
 Further, they are claiming that these customs cause serious socio-economic injury to Muslim women.

 These customs are codified in the Muslim Personal Law (Shariat) Application Act, 1937.
 As its name would suggest, the Act applies only to Muslims.
 In India, each major religious community enjoys its own laws relating to marriage and succession.
 These are called ‘personal laws’.
-Muslim personal law is governed by the 1937 Shariat Act.
+Muslim personal law is codified in the 1937 Shariat Act.

-For the entirety of India’s history, there has been a fierce debate about whether to do away with personal laws.
+For a large part of modern India’s history, particularly post-independence, there has been a fierce debate about whether to do away with personal laws.
 In fact, the Constitution includes a provision for replacing personal laws with a Uniform Civil Code (UCC), which would apply to all persons equally, regardless of their religious background.
 Proponents of the UCC contend that it would put an end to discriminatory personal laws.
 On the other hand, those opposing a UCC, argue it would violate the fundamental right to freedom of religion.

 In this three-part post, we provide a historical overview of Muslim personal law reform in India, with a focus on the UCC debate.
 We conclude by examining how this history has informed the primary arguments advanced by the Petitioners challenging nikah halalal and polygamy.